cloud-gov/cg-site/_pages/pages/documentation/search.md

   header4="How to <u>allow</u> indexing/crawling"
   content=search_table_content %}

-If you want to disable crawling and indexing for specific pages of your production site, you can include the `noindex/nofollow` meta tag in the head of those pages, or include those folders in your robots.txt, if your site generates one.
+If you want to disable crawling and indexing for specific pages of your production site, you can include the `noindex/nofollow` meta tag in the head of those pages, or include those folders in your `robots.txt`, if your site generates one.

 **Conditionally set robots - Eleventy (11ty)**